vic9112/SOC/Lab6-wlos/README.md

 # Combine 4 Workloads and Execute on Caravel SoC

-- Also can refer to Report.pdf for more details when we working in this project.
+- Also can refer to Report.pdf for more details when we working on this project.

 ## Simulation for 4 Workloads (Test INTERRUPT)